jhpoelen/reston/README.md

 Note that the [```iterators```](https://cran.r-project.org/package=iterators) R package is used to retrieve the provenance log version identifiers.
 Iterators are used because there may be many versions and it might take a while to retrieve all.
 A convenience method, ```reston::version_history()``` is provided to retrieve all versions at once.

 The following example writes the first two content identifiers and their source locations from the default [Preston archive at the Internet Archive](https://archive.org/details/biodiversity-dataset-archives) and writes it into a temporary connection.
 This connection is then read and printed.
-The function ```write_provenance``` uses provenance version iterators (e.g., ```version_history_iter()```) in the background.
+The function ```stream_provenance``` uses provenance version iterators (e.g., ```version_history_iter()```) in the background.
 Note that the ```process_func()``` acts as a streaming query.
 In the example below a line-by-line filter is implemented, but this can be extended to include sufficiently (stateful) complex processing logic.

 ```R
 install.packages('remotes')